Expecticament/HelpfulCommands/docs/commands.md

     ```

     ??? abstract "Parameters"
         `distance`: how far you will be teleported.
-If not specified, you will be teleported to the block you are looking at.
+If not specified, you will be teleported to the block you are looking at

         `checkForBlocks`: boolean(true/false).
 If `true` and `distance` is given, it will check for blocks in the way; if there are, it will teleport you to the block, even if the given `distance` is greater than the final teleport distance.
-The default is `false`, which means it will just teleport you forward at the specified distance.
+The default is `false`, which means it will just teleport you forward at the specified distance

 #### /spawn
 <div class="hc-mic-holder">